John Carter (film): Reshoots

-New Yorker writer Tad Friend visited the set during the reshoot and wrote an article about it, noting that it was "unusually extensive (and expensive)".
+The New Yorker writer Tad Friend visited the set during the reshoot and wrote an article about it, noting that it was "unusually extensive (and expensive)".
 Collins and Kitsch both made comments on the record about the reshoot that seemed defensive; Stanton told Friend not only that if it had been up to him he would have insisted on a second reshoot but that reshoots should be "mandatory".
 It has subsequently been suggested that this article began the media narrative that John Carter was in serious trouble, as conventional Hollywood wisdom held that any reshoot was an indicator of a troubled production.

 Collins believes that the reshoot was detrimental for her character.
 Originally filmed as a strong, independent warrior, the scenes added, such as those with her father, made her seem more vulnerable; and scenes like those in which she had slapped Carter were cut.
 She believes the studio wanted a softer take on Thoris and was reduced to asking Stanton every day what would work with that and just doing it.

 After the reshoot, considerable work remained in post-production on Stanton's first cut, reportedly almost three hours long.
 There were many effects and CGI shots to finish.
 Stanton recalls that "[t]here were more animated shots in what was left to do on Carter than an entire animated feature".
 Animating the Tharks, especially in large numbers during battle scenes, proved particularly challenging; the software had to be upgraded for it, and as one animator recalls, work scenes sometimes took three hours to open.
 Many of those working on the CGI were particularly appreciative of Stanton, since due to his background he had considerable expertise in the area and made himself more available than directors of such films usually are.